pulumi/pulumi-hugo/themes/default/content/blog/new-improved-pulumi-service-console/index.md

 Organizations can access some quick usage statistics at the top of their dashboards:

-- member count and +/- change in the past week
+- Member count and +/- change in the past week
-- total stack count and percent change in the past week
+- Total stack count and percent change in the past week
-- total resource count and percent change in the past week
+- Total resource count and percent change in the past week
-- number of successful updates in the past day, week, month, and year
+- Number of successful updates in the past day, week, month, and year

 !["Screenshot of the new quick stats bar on the Dashboard"](dashboard-quick-stats.png)